Research Topics

 GO Comparative GO!

 Many predictions made by evolutionary dynamical models should be tested in a comparative context, comparing different populations and species.
 The toolbox for such comparative analysis is still much in development (which is fun).
-Since 1998 next to the kitchen and since 2006 pretty seriously, I have established a lab system for comparative analysis, Austrolebias South-American annual killifish species.
+Since 1998 next to the kitchen and between 2006 and 2019 more seriously, I have established a lab system for comparative analysis, Austrolebias South-American annual killifish species.
 They're great!
 They're small (most of them)!
 They're fast!
 They're slow!
 They are many!
+They're in the kitchen again!

 Beatiful tools are a pleasure to use

-I can start drooling when thinking of a useful partial derivative, or a handy microdrill.
+I can start drooling when thinking of a useful partial derivative, a modified plastic bottle or a handy microdrill.
 Ruperto Urzua once taught me how to turn an old file into a very good woodengraving tool.
 That's what I call job satisfaction!
+An orchid I grow and one fern variety are already with me since 1989.
+Prepare for the long haul.